fbpx

 1. Use a Clear and Descriptive Subject Line

-• A clear subject line helps recipients understand the purpose of the email and prioritize their responses.
+• It must have a clear subject line that would help recipients understand the purpose of your email and, therefore, prioritize their responses.

-• Do use a proper salutation, addressing the recipient by their title and name when applicable.
+• Use proper salutations in addressing the recipient by title and name if this is appropriate.

-• Ensure that the level of formality matches the context of the relationship or the nature of the communication.
+• Match the degree of formality of respect to the context of the relationship or nature of the communication.

 3. Proofread Before Sending

-• Do take the time to proofread your email for grammatical errors, typos, and clarity.
+• Do take some extra time to proofread your email.

-• A well-written email reflects professionalism and attention to detail.
+• It will demonstrate professionalism and attention to detail.

-• Do get to the main point quickly and keep your message concise.
+• Do get to the point quickly and keep your message brief.

-• Avoid unnecessary information that might overwhelm the recipient.
+• Avoid unnecessary information that might disorient the recipient and summarize the key aspects.

 5. Use Professional Language

-• Tailor your tone to match the formality of the relationship and the nature of the message.
+• Ensure your tone is appropriate to the relationship’s formality and the nature of the message.

-• Do include a professional email signature that includes your name, position, and contact information.
+• You can add a formal email signature using your name, role, and contact information.

 9. Be Mindful of Attachments